Somnibyte/CSS-Keyframes-Preloader/README.md

 This is how the CSS Keyframe preloader works.

+##Methodology

-Ideology: Hide the inner content of the body, by using the body element itself to cover the content with whatever background you choose.
+Hide the inner content of the body, by using the body element itself to cover the content with whatever background you choose.
 Once the page loads, there is a keyframe that activates and animates the background to cover the content.
 Special features may be added, for example text or images.

--Head over to textpreloader.html to see an example of the text preloading animation. -Head over to imagepreloader.html to see an example of the image preloading animation. -Note: NO javascript was used, nor Jquery.
+-Head over to textpreloader.html to see an example of the text preloading animation.
+-Head over to imagepreloader.html to see an example of the image preloading animation.
+-Note: NO Javascript was used, nor Jquery.

 ##Design